-6. The method of claim 5, wherein the act of computing the fiber orientation comprises:
+6. The method of claim 5, wherein determining the fiber orientation comprises:

-generating a 3D strain data over a volume in the sample from the ultrasound speckle images;

-- determining a stress data using a biaxial force measurement device while the sample is stretched along the plurality of axes; and - computing the fiber orientation of the sample through nonlinear curve fitting of the strain and stress data.
+- generating 3D strain data over a volume in the sample from the ultrasound speckle images; - determining stress data using a biaxial force measurement 10 device while the sample is stretched along the plurality of axes; and - computing the fiber orientation of the sample through non-linear curve fitting of the strain and stress data.

-7. The method of claim 6, wherein the computing of the fiber orientation comprises performing an iterative loop to match computed and measured stress data.
+7. The method of claim 6, wherein determining the fiber 15 orientation comprises performing an iterative loop of the acts of generating 3D strain data and determining stress data to match computed and measured stress data.

-8. The method of claim 1, wherein the act of stretching the sample comprises securing the sample at a plurality of locations along the edge of the sample and applying a stretching force to the sample.
+8. The method of claim 1, wherein the act of stretching the sample comprises securing the sample at a plurality of 20 locations along the edge of the sample and applying a stretching force to the sample.